Nigel Farage on shortlist for Time magazine's person of the year award

 "It's a big opportunity for voters to say to the Prime Minister: We voted for Brexit, we didn't vote for hard Brexit, we didn't vote for soft Brexit, we voted for Brexit... and would you please get on with it."

-Mr Farage also took the opportunity to highlight his closeness with Mr Trump and again insist he can perform an ambassadorial role for the UK with the controversial president-elect's administration.
+Mr Farage also highlighted his closeness with Mr Trump and again insisted he could perform an ambassadorial role for the UK with the controversial president-elect's administration.

 Speaking about his plans for the new year, he said: "Trump becomes president on January 20 and his incoming administration think that I have a very positive role to play between our two countries.